 - Anthracite: Anthracite is considered the highest quality of coal.
 It has a carbon content of 87% or more.
 It is hard and glossy in nature and has the highest heating value.
 It is mainly used for residential and commercial purposes.

 Petroleum is a naturally occurring, yellow to brown liquid found in geological formations beneath the Earth’s surface.
 It consists of 93-97% Carbon.
 The other constituents include hydrogen, oxygen, nitrogen, and sulphur.
 Petroleum is formed from the remains of zooplankton and algae.
 Vast quantities of these remains settled at the lake or sea bottoms upon mixing with sediments got buried in the absence of oxygen.
 With further layer settling to the sea or lake bed, they got subjected to high temperature and pressure.
-Over time, the organic matter changes to a waxy material known as kerogen and then with more heat, into liquid and gaseous hydrocarbons.
+Over time, the organic matter changes to a waxy material known as kerogen.
+Kerogen when applied with more heat converts into liquid and gaseous hydrocarbons.
 Formation of petroleum occurs from the hydrocarbon with various reactions at high temperature and pressure.

 Crude petroleum oil is further distilled to obtain gasoline (petrol), kerosene, butane, diesel, LPG etc. apart from asphalt and other chemical reagents.